 The mantra IS IS (“I” pronounced as “E” in the word “eagle”) is one of the effective ways to connect with one`s individual Divine Mother.

 Aset (Iset) was her sacred name in Ancient Egypt and in Ancient Greece she became known as Isis.
 She was a highly revered Goddess of the Great Ennead of Ancient Egyptian Deities, the wife of Osiris and the mother of Horus.

-One of the popular stories is her restoration of the body of her dead husband Osiris who had been betrayed and split into many pieces by his evil brother Seth.
-That miraculous revival symbolizes the internal unity of the parts of ones true spiritual nature separated by selfishness.
+One of her central stories is her restoration of the body of her dead husband Osiris who had been betrayed, killed and split into many pieces by his evil brother Seth.
+That miraculous revival symbolizes the internal unity of the parts of one`s true spiritual nature separated by selfishness.

 The myths of Isis were not fantasies of ancient people with a strange imagination and a dark sense of humor.
 At their esoteric core, these myths describe the psychological reality of a superior dimensional level of existence.

 Even the Ancient Egyptian myths of divinities personifying forces of nature can carry a deeper spiritual significance, such as this interpretation mentioned by Plutarch in “Isis and Osiris”.

 “…among the Egyptians such men ( those who have a reputation for expounding matters more philosophically) say that Osiris is the Nile consorting with the Earth, which is Isis, and that the sea is Typhon into which the Nile discharges its waters and is lost to view and dissipated, save for that part which the earth takes up and absorbs and thereby becomes fertilized.”